 Meanwhile, Middlebury Interactive Languages (MIL), the centerpiece of BCPS’ Passport Program, has been a primary element of Blueprint 2.0’s second-language acquisition goal.
-This year it expanded to 40 elementary schools, and there are plans to bring the computer-based language program to middle schools as well.
+This year it expanded to 40 elementary schools.
 MIL also exemplifies ongoing software and other fees.
 “Once the program is fully expanded to all schools, the anticipated annual fee will be $550,000 each year.
 The site license cost will be $5,000 per school once 51 schools are attained,” board records show.
 Software licensing fees, online or cloud subscriptions can increase digital costs to districts.

 MIL also has raised controversy elsewhere.
 Until recently, the computer-based language program partnered with Middlebury College, whose professors staged a revolt and no-confidence vote in 2014 because of quality problems and questions about co-owner K12, Inc,. a troubled online education company.
 In 2015, the Vermont college sold its 40 percent stake in MIL to the for-profit K12, which is now the sole owner.

 Note Dr. S. Dallas Dance’s testimony in company ads for Education Week, and MIL’s website, which features Dance and BCPS in SEVEN separate sites/links for the for-profit company.
 Google the connections, and see Here.
 This fledgling software’s $7.5 million contract authority with BCPS goes out 13 years, to 2029 (!).